openfl/OpenFLDevelopersGuide/working-with-the-file-system/using-the-air-file-system-api.md

 For an example of reading and writing to a text file, see

-“Example: Reading an XML file into an XML object” on
+"Example: Reading an XML file into an XML object" on

 page 698